ber532k/mkpdf/README.md

 - texlive (or probably even some other latex distribution)

 Also some basic command line utils are used, but these should be included in every GNU/Linux system by default.
-If not please drop me a message.
+Please drop me a message, if this is not the case.

 ## Usage